 How do you treat dry skin in colder months?
 Have you tried using raw shea butter before?

 * This is a collaborative post.
 Some of the links here are affiliated which means I may get a small commission if you purchase a product after clicking on a link.
-This does not cost you anything but you are supporting my blog.
+This does not cost you anything.

 Mindell, E. (1999) Vitamin Bible for the 21st Century.
 Warner Books.